Reading at Thomas Buxton

 Tower Hamlets Book Awards

 We take part in The Tower Hamlets Book Awards each year!
-This year, it took place virtually; we attended from the comfort of one of our year 6 classrooms.
-The children wrote, produced and directed a short film presenting the book they read, 'Anna at War' by Helen Peters.
+This year, we got to attend the finale at East Wintergarden!
+The children wrote, produced and directed a short script about the book, 'Wonderscape' by Jennifer Bell.
+They were delighted to meet the author and get their books signed!

 On a biennial basis, we hold our Shakespeare Week!
 It's a week where the children explore the world of Shakespeare and his inspiring comedies, tragedies and tragicomedies!
 Each year group reads, acts and analyses one of Shakespeare's plays and creates some writing based on the story they have read.
 We are lucky enough to work with the Young Shakespeare Company during each Shakespeare Week - they immerse the children in each play and help turn our children into actors!